TV Tropes Needs Your Help

 open/close all folders

-of Team Rocket and the ex-Viridian City Gym.
+of Team Rocket and the ex-Viridian City Gym Leader.
 An evil man who uses both Pokémon and people to accomplish his goals.
 Though he specializes in Ground types, he also has powerful Pokémon that are other types as well.
 He's Silver's father.

 - Affably Evil: He's no Anti-Villain, but he still has some admirable qualities and seems genuinely pleasant when he chooses to be.
 He's also a Worthy Opponent to Red, among other things.